DataIntelligenceHub/Dockers_Assignment_1/README.md

 ## Authors

 Hammad Ali Khan
-See also the list of [Hammad Docker Hub](https://hub.docker.com/u/hakd/) who participated in this project.
+See also the list of [Hammad Docker Hub](https://hub.docker.com/u/hakd/).